qbicsoftware/postman-cli/README.md

       --exact-filesize       use exact byte count instead of unit suffixes:
                                Byte, Kilobyte, Megabyte, Gigabyte, Terabyte and
                                Petabyte
+      --format=<format>      The format to list files in.
+Case-insensitive.
+                               Possible values: LEGACY, TSV
+                               Default: LEGACY
-      --without-header       remove the header line from the output -h, --help                 Show this help message and exit.
+      --without-header       remove the header line from the output.
+Only takes effect for tabular output formats.
+  -h, --help                 Show this help message and exit.
   -V, --version              Print version information and exit.